 What is TB?

 Tuberculosis (TB) is a bacteria that mainly affects the lungs.
 TB is spread through the air from one person to another.
 Not everyone infected with TB becomes sick.
 This is called latent TB infection.
 People with latent TB infection have no symptoms, can’t spread TB to others, and will likely have a positive TB skin or blood test.
 If they do not receive treatment, they may develop TB disease.
 People with TB disease are sick and may spread TB to others.
-Symptoms include a cough lasting more than 3 weeks, coughing up blood, fever, night sweats, unexplained fatigue or weight loss.
-Please talk to your health care provider if you are experiencing symptoms.
+Symptoms include a cough lasting over 3 weeks, coughing up blood, fever, night sweats, unexplained fatigue, or weight loss.
+Please talk to your healthcare provider if you are experiencing symptoms.

 Who should get TB testing?